willkg/socorro-zero/docs/arch_processor.rst

 1. Process crash reports.
 2. Reprocess crash reports.
-3. Save processed crash reports to S3, Postgres and Elasticsearch. [#]_
+3. Save processed crash reports to S3 and Elasticsearch.
-4. Run an external stackwalker process and manage the symbols files it requires. [#]_
+4. Run an external minidump-stackwalker process and manage the symbols files it requires. [#]_
 5. Allow people to adjust signature generation related lists. [#]_
-6. Run cron jobs updating data used by the processor.
-FIXME: True?

-.. [#] Postgres is used for some reports, but I don't think it's used for much
-       else.
-We might be able to remove it from the mix.

-       Further, the plan to move Socorro data to Telemetry might also relieve our needs for Elasticsearch depending on how that all pans out.

 .. [#] Maybe we could turn stackwalking into a service, too?